Vigneshlingam03/Vigneshlingam03/README.md

-# Hi there, I'm Vignesh Lingam, a Data Analyst who loves coffee and coding! ☕💻
+# Hi there, I'm Vignesh Lingam, a Data Scientist who loves coffee and coding! ☕💻

 🚀 Passionate about **Machine Learning, Data Science, and Deep Learning**